 Although the symptoms vary from person to person, the usual tell-tale signs include feeling low or distant and withdrawn for a long period, changes in eating and sleeping habits, and anxiety.
 Lack of emotional bonding and attachment with the baby is another significant symptom.

 Don’t be embarrassed, you’re not alone and it is not your fault.
 In India, 22% of young mothers suffer from postpartum depression and asking for help is not something you should be ashamed about.
 Similarly, taking time out for yourself does not make you a selfish mother.
 Self-care can help you heal and be a better mother.
 Studies suggest that physical activity can ease the symptoms of PPD.
 A walk in the park or some yoga can do wonders in lifting your mood.
+So ask your partner or your family to care for your baby for a few hours while you work on yourself so that you can ensure good health for both of you.

 Some mothers feel detached from their babies.
 The fact that they aren’t instantly filled with love at the sight of their baby can be challenging for many.
-Infact, actor Gwyneth Paltrow faced something similar after she gave birth to her son Moses in 2006.
+In fact, actor Gwyneth Paltrow faced something similar after she gave birth to her son Moses in 2006.

 “At my lowest, I was a robot.
 I just didn’t feel anything.
 I had no maternal instincts for him—it was awful.
 I couldn’t connect, and still, when I look at pictures of him at three months old, I don’t remember that time,” the actor revealed.